microsoft/vscode-docs/docs/editor/profiles.md

 ### Applying a setting to all profiles

-A setting can be applied to all profiles using the `Apply Setting to All Profiles` action available in the Settings editor.
+A setting can be applied to all profiles using the **Apply Setting to all Profiles** action available in the Settings editor.

 ![Apply setting to all Profiles](images/profiles/profiles_apply_setting.png)

 This will apply the value of the setting to all profiles.
 Any updates to this setting from any profile will be applied to all profiles.
-You can always revert this by unchecking the `Apply Setting to All Profiles` action.
+You can always revert this by unchecking the **Apply Setting to all Profiles** action.

 ### Applying an extension to all profiles

-An extension can be applied to all profiles by clicking on the `Apply Extension to All Profiles` action in the Extensions view.
+An extension can be applied to all profiles by clicking on the **Apply Extension to all Profiles** action in the Extensions view.

 ![Apply an extension to all Profiles](images/profiles/profiles_apply_extension.png)

 This will make this extension available in all profiles.
-Any updates to this extension from any profile will be applied to all profiles.
-You can always revert this by unchecking the `Apply Extension to All Profiles` action.
+You can always revert this by unchecking the **Apply Extension to all Profiles** action.

 ## Share Profiles